RockefellerArchiveCenter/archivematica-local/administration.md

 For the processing configuring for each workflow, see the [Appendix](appendix#processing-configuration).

-Failed ingests can be viewed and deleted here.

 ### DIP Upload (ArchivesSpace)
 Before ingesting digital objects destined for ArchivesSpace, ensure that the ArchivesSpace DIP upload settings in the administration tab of the dashboard have been set.